terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `scale_down_unneeded_time` - (Optional) - String - scaleDownUnneededTime determines the time a node should be unneeded before it is eligible for scale down<br />Default: 10m0s.
 - `scale_down_unready_time` - (Optional) - String - ScaleDownUnreadyTime determines the time an unready node should be unneeded before it is eligible for scale down<br />Default: 20m0s.
 - `cordon_node_before_terminating` - (Optional) - Bool - CordonNodeBeforeTerminating should CA cordon nodes before terminating during downscale process<br />Default: false.
-- `image` - (Optional) - String - Image is the docker container used.<br />Default: the latest supported image for the specified kubernetes version.
+- `image` - (Optional) - String - Image is the container image used.<br />Default: the latest supported image for the specified kubernetes version.
 - `memory_request` - (Optional) - Quantity - MemoryRequest of cluster autoscaler container.<br />Default: 300Mi.
 - `cpu_request` - (Optional) - Quantity - CPURequest of cluster autoscaler container.<br />Default: 100m.
 - `max_node_provision_time` - (Optional) - String - MaxNodeProvisionTime determines how long CAS will wait for a node to join the cluster.